NextQuill: Causal Preference Modeling for Enhancing LLM Personalization: Experiments

-\paragraph{Word-Level Preference Analysis. } To further validate the ability of \methodnameshort to capture user preferences, we conduct both quantitative and qualitative analyses at the token level. \textit{For the quantitative analysis}, we randomly sample 50 training instances from each dataset and compare the difference in token-level logits with and without user history for both \methodnameshort and ContextSFT.
+To further validate the ability of \methodnameshort to capture user preferences, we conduct an quantitative analyse at the token level.
+Specifically, we randomly sample 50 training instances from each dataset and compare the difference in token-level logits with and without user history for both \methodnameshort and ContextSFT.
 As shown in Figure~\ref{fig:Diff}, \methodnameshort produces significantly larger logit differences, indicating that it learns stronger preference representations.
-This confirms that our model captures more user-specific signals, which in turn helps better align the generated output with personalized aspects of the target text. \textit{For the qualitative analysis}, we collect the tokens weighted by our method and perform K-Means clustering based on their final-layer hidden states.
-The resulting clusters, visualized in Figure~\ref{fig:Cluster}, reveal clear separation among personalized tokens, common tokens, and auxiliary tokens found in user reviews, suggesting that our strategy effectively identifies and organizes tokens by their relevance to personalization.
-Additional visualizations using word clouds are provided in Appendix~\ref{appendix:word_cluster}.
+This confirms that our model captures more user-specific signals, which in turn helps better align the generated output with personalized aspects of the target text.

-\paragraph{Case Study.} To complement the quantitative results, we further provide a case study to qualitatively illustrate how \methodnameshort captures user-specific preferences in generated text.
-We select a sample from the \textit{Books} dataset and compare the reviews generated by \methodnameshort with those produced by our strong baseline ContextSFT.
-As shown in Figure~\ref{fig:case study}, we highlight sentences that align with the user's actual review using the same color.
-The outputs from \methodnameshort exhibit stronger alignment with the user’s real preferences, often reflecting personalized descriptions, opinions, or individual reading experiences.
-In contrast, reviews generated by ContextSFT tend to be generic, containing surface-level compliments or templated statements with little user-specific relevance.
-Additional examples can be found in Appendix~\ref{appendix:case studies}.